ds5010/vaccines/SCHEDULES.md

 **Kayne:** I have 3 hours Sunday morning, then Monday night/Tuesday night but not until after 9pm.
 I can be reached on Slack but feel free to text: 781-690-0506

 **Bridget** I'm free most of the day Sunday and Monday.
 You can discord me (Bridget#2403).

+**Yune** My time is flexible.
+I can do the project everyday, but I still need to spare a lot of time for cs5800.
+I'm more likely to pay more effort on this repo on monday to Thursday.